Eurydia/notes-on-clean-programming-language/content/Cleanpedia/appendix-a/StdMisc.md

 ```

 **Definition**: represents an undefined value.
-Forces a program to terminate if it is evaluated.
+Forces a program to terminate if it is ever evaluated.

 ---